 He is a member of the American Veterinary Medical Association, Illinois State Veterinary Medical Association, and Chicago Veterinary Medical Association.

-Dr. Sanchez lives with his wife, a native Chicagoan and also a veterinarian, his often misbehaved dog Margot, and their two small children.
+Dr. Sanchez lives with his wife, a native Chicagoan and also a veterinarian, and their two young children.

 Dr. Maria Manrique